Community Tracing Collaborative overview

 The confidentiality of your private information is protected by Massachusetts law.
 It will only be used to help the Commonwealth respond to and prevent cases of an infectious disease.
 We will not release your name to anyone with whom you’ve been in contact.

 The Community Tracing Collaborative’s use of SMS in all forms, including with Short Codes

 Acting on behalf of the Commonwealth of Massachusetts Department of Public Health (“DPH”), the Community Tracing Collaborative (“CTC”) uses Short Message Service (“SMS”) text messaging via cellphone for multiple purposes related to the dissemination of public health information about COVID-19, including reaching out to individuals recently diagnosed with the virus, their contacts, and individuals traveling to the Commonwealth of Massachusetts from out of state who have filled out the Commonwealth’s Travel Form.
 In some instances the CTC will use “short codes” for SMS, short five to six digit codes that may appear on the cellphones of recipients of the CTC’s COVID-19 SMS messages instead of the longer 9 to 10 digit phone numbers.

 Message and data rates may apply.
-You may receive up to 4 messages per day.
+Message frequency varies.
 For help, reply HELP.
 To opt out, reply STOP.
 Carriers are not liable for delayed or undelivered messages.

 Using SMS, the CTC provides COVID-19 positive individuals, their contacts, and travelers to the Commonwealth with advice and support regarding infection, isolation and quarantine, how to protect their own health and that of others, and assistance in meeting basic needs for food, shelter and medical assistance while quarantined.